Jim-CodeHub/socketcd/README.md

 ## Install

-make CXX=compiler INCLUDE=install dir
+make && make install

-make install
+Then socketcd directory will be created, and the following is up to you

 ## Note
 * Client behavior is implementation dependent in function msg_cgi().